IFRS for SMEs® updated

 Section 23 Revenue

-• Transition relief would allow companies to apply their current revenue recognition policy to contracts already in progress
+• Transition relief allows companies to apply their current revenue recognition policy to contracts already in progress.